gmantas93/assignments/Canon.md

 While quotas do not have any immediate consequences in the form of equalizing outcomes, it has been shown that they lead to improved attitudes of both political leaders and voters in ways that can reduce the need for such quotas in the long run (Ford and Pande 2011).

 2) Corporate board leadership -  The idea of having quotas for women in the corporate workplace is relatively novel, especially when compared to the political sphere.
 Nevertheless, there does exist substantial amount of literature on quotas that have been implemented in corporate boards across countries.
 Norway, Spain and Germany are examples of countries that have successfully added mandates for gender based quotas.
 Responses have been overwhelmingly positive as far as participation is concerned.
 This leads to conclude that there is no _unwillingness_ on the part of women to work in positions of leadership.
 Moreover, it has been shown that there are no adverse effects of having women as decision makers in corporate organizations.
-On the contrary, the evidence seems the suggest that it actually leads to better short-term outcomes for workers (Ford and Pande 2011).
+On the contrary, the evidence seems to suggest that it actually leads to better short-term outcomes for workers (Ford and Pande 2011).

 ###5.
 Conclusion
 ___